Having your own perfectly set up recording studio is now a must for any budding musician, engineer, or music producer.

 - Place the speakers along the long wall.
-If you have a larger room making sure to do this will help reduce the volume and decrease comb filtering amongst other issues.
-It is also best to place them in the center of the wall to help with the stereo image (This is only good in a large room)
+If you have a larger room, doing this will help reduce the volume and decrease comb filtering amongst other issues.
+It’s also best to place them in the center of the wall to help with the stereo image (this is only good in a large room).

 - You don’t want your listening spot to be across the length of the room more than halfway.

 - Create a triangle with the speakers.
 This will help you find the perfect volume and tone easier

-- You do not want to lay the speakers on their side unless that is how they were designed to work
+- You do NOT want to lay the speakers on their side unless that’s how they were designed to work

 - They should be angled.
-This makes them point toward your ears which will give you’re the best sound quality and volume
+This makes them point toward your ears which will give you the best sound quality and volume

-This process does not have to cost so much that you have to take out a second mortgage on your home.
+This process shouldn’t cost you too much that you have to take out a second mortgage on your home.
 In fact, there are many ways you can handle acoustic treatment with household or cheap materials.

 You will want to stay away from any foam treatments.
 These really only impact high frequencies and the thing you will need to focus on more than those in the low end.